zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Helmholtz's Equation

 Consider a region of space without any source currents or charges.
-Physically, this means that there are no sources of fields.
-This may seem strange at first; the idea is explore all solutions (we can pick a particular one once we specify the source) and determine how they evolve over time.
+Physically, this means that there are no sources of fields; but it doesn't mean the field contains no energy.
+The idea is explore all solutions of Maxwell's equations (we can pick a particular solution once we specify the source), and determine how these solutions evolve over time.

-Setting \\(\bm{J\_f} = \rho\_f = 0\\) in Equation 20, we obtain a coupled system of homogeneous linear differential equations:
+Setting \\(\bm{J\_f} = \rho\_f = 0\\) in Equations 3.6, we obtain a coupled system of homogeneous linear differential equations:

-$$ \tag{21}
+$$ \tag{4.1}
 \begin{aligned}
 	&\nabla \times \bm{E}(\bm{r}, \omega) + i \omega \hat{\mu}(\bm{r}, \omega) \bm{H}(\bm{r}, \omega) = 0, &
 	&\nabla \cdot  \big( \hat{\mu}(\bm{r}, \omega) \bm{H}(\bm{r}, \omega) \big) = 0, \cr